gopamin/gopamin/README.md

 Each new project includes a `README.md` file in the root path which provides you with some guides on how to use that specific project.

-## Inspirations

-To create this tool, I got inspirations from [Golang Blueprint](https://github.com/Melkeydev/go-blueprint) and some of its functionalities are used inside this tool.

 ## Author